-- Choose All Programs > Parallels Shared Applications, and then choose an application. - Type the name of the application you're looking for in the search field, then choose the application from the list.
+- Choose All Applications > Parallels Shared Applications, and then choose an application. - Type the name of the application you're looking for in the search field, then choose the application from the list.

-Enable Sharing Windows Programs
+Enable Sharing Windows Applications

-When sharing Windows programs is enabled, you can open Windows programs from the Mac OS X Finder.
-You can also choose to add a folder to the Dock containing all your Windows programs for easy access.
+When sharing Windows applications is enabled, you can open Windows applications from the macOS Finder.
+You can also choose to add a folder to the Dock containing all your Windows applications for easy access.

-- 4 Do one of the following: - Click the Parallels icon | in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 5 Click Options and click Applications. - 6 Select Share Windows applications with Mac.
+- 4 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 5 Click Options and click Applications. - 6 Select Share Windows applications with Mac.